protontypes/open-sustainable-technology/README.md

 - [motulator](https://github.com/aalto-electric-drives/motulator) - Simulation models for an induction motor, a synchronous reluctance motor, and a permanent-magnet synchronous motor.
 - [ALTRIOS](https://github.com/NREL/altrios) - Fully integrated, open-source software tool to evaluate strategies for deploying advanced locomotive technologies and associated infrastructure for cost-effective decarbonization.
 - [lowtrip](https://github.com/XavB64/lowtrip) - A web app to compute travel CO2eq for different means of transport worldwide.
+- [Global Healthy and Sustainable Cities Indicators](https://github.com/global-healthy-liveable-cities/global-indicators) - An open-source tool for calculating spatial indicators for healthy, sustainable cities worldwide using open or custom data.

 ### Production and Industry
 - [btp-ai-sustainability-bootcamp](https://github.com/SAP-samples/btp-ai-sustainability-bootcamp) - Showcasing SAP partners how to add Intelligence and Sustainability into your industry cloud solutions on SAP Business Technology Platform.